yuchen1024/Twisted_ElGamal_PKE/README.md

 This makes twisted ElGamal extremely useful in numerous privacy-preserving setting.
 See the document in doc for more details.

-By the way, we also implement standand exponent ElGamal PKE for reference.
+By the way, we also implement standard exponent ElGamal PKE for reference.

 ## Specifications